ExploreGenome/gCNV-Seeker/gCNV-Seeker-Dataset/README.md

 The goal of GoldenCNV is to provide a reliable and comprehensive resource for assessing the accuracy and sensitivity of CNV calling algorithms, which can help to improve the detection of CNVs in large populations.

+## Release note

+GoldenCNV is in the development stage, and the official version will be online soon.

 ## Acknowledgments

 We would like to acknowledge the whole Sherlock-lung team for their contributions to the development of GoldenCNV Dataset.